gilesbowkett/MSPA-Update-Alerter/Readme.md

 Installation & Setup
 --------------------

 First run initialize_database.rb to create a SQLite DB with the appropriate schema, and populate it with the latest update from mspaintadventures.com.
 Then set up a cron job to run read_mspa.rb on some periodic interval.
-I recommend once a week, on Saturday, because it kind of gives you a Saturday morning cartoons from hell experience, but your mileage may vary, so season to taste.
+I recommend once a week, on Saturday, because it kind of gives you a Saturday morning cartoons from beyond the Mountains of Madness experience, but your mileage may vary, so season to taste.